This venue is now closed please see Roland Garros restaurants.

 With a stylish decor that combines stone and panelling along with a fireplace for added warmth in the winter, large picture windows letting in masses of natural light plus they have a lovely leafy terrace full of flowers for the warmer days, which was all designed by Miguel Cancio, so you can enjoy a relaxed, yet refined and unusual setting for lunch or dinner with friends or family.

-Cuisine at the Roland-Garros Restaurant
+Cuisine at Le Roland-Garros Restaurant in Paris

-You will find that the French cuisine served at this restaurant in Paris combines tradition and modernity for refined dishes that complement the surrounding and provides an experience to remember, whether it be lunch with friends or a romantic evening dinner, perhaps after watching one of the many tennis matches played at the Roland Garros stadium throughout the year.
+You will find that the French cuisine served at this Paris restaurant combines tradition and modernity for refined dishes that complement the surrounding and provides an experience to remember, whether it be lunch with friends or a romantic evening dinner, perhaps after watching one of the many tennis matches played at the Roland Garros stadium throughout the year.

 There is an a la carte menu available at Le Roland-Garros Restaurant for both lunch and dinner with starters such as duck Foie Gras with sea salt, whipped avocado, crab meat and curry vinaigrette or even Imperial Caviar.